 Step by step to withdraw money from PokerStars

 The first thing to do is to log in to the PokerStars website and enter your account.
 Once inside, you need to select the “withdraw” option.
 Here you can choose a method to carry out a transaction and enter a withdrawal amount.

 This amount cannot be greater than the amount currently available.
 The amount of money that is available for withdrawal will also be displayed.
 In the next option, you only have to enter the amount and click on “withdraw.”

 Now, you must select the withdrawal method and confirm the operation.
 You will then process your withdrawal request, and a letter will be sent to you by email to confirm each transaction made on your PokerStars account.

-You should always confirm your fund’s movement information with these communications for security reasons.
+You should always confirm your fund’s movement information through these communications for security reasons.

-Will first withdraw money in the same manner credited when made the deposit.
+You will first withdraw money the same way it was credited when you made a deposit.
 If you have made multiple deposits using other methods, you should use the oldest payment method first.